The browser you are using is not supported. Please consider using a modern browser.

 Michelle Blundell | mblundell@mrss.com | 202-478-6176

 “At a time when so many people are fleeing unspeakable violence and persecution to seek refuge in the U.S., today’s decision is a drastic contradiction of what it means to be an American.
-As the world has its eyes on us, it is imperative that President Trump uphold the values that America has always lived by: compassion, empathy, family, human rights, and protection for those seeking a safe haven from danger and persecution,” said Linda Hartke, LIRS President and CEO.
+As the world has its eyes on us, it is imperative that President Trump uphold the values that America has always lived by: compassion, empathy, family, human rights, and protection for those seeking a safe haven from danger and persecution,” said Linda Hartke, Global Refuge President and CEO.

 As Christians, we do not fear our new neighbors who have fled for their very lives – we embrace them.
 As people of faith, we are called to love and serve our neighbors – and as a result, our churches, our communities and our nation are stronger,